Jake Burger Player Props: White Sox vs. Blue Jays

-Jake Burger, with a slugging percentage of .361 in his past 10 games -- including two home runs -- will be in action for the Chicago White Sox against the Toronto Blue Jays, with Chris Bassitt on the hill, July 4 at 8:10 PM ET.
+Jake Burger, with a slugging percentage of .371 in his past 10 games -- including two home runs -- will be in action for the Chicago White Sox against the Toronto Blue Jays, with Jose Berrios on the hill, July 5 at 8:10 PM ET.

-He notched a home run while going 2-for-4 in his last game against the Athletics.
+He had a hitless showing in his most recent game (0-for-3) against the Blue Jays.

 Jake Burger Game Info & Props vs. the Blue Jays